wpengine/faustjs/docs/DEVELOPMENT.md

 When working on the npm packages in this repository, use our Lerna setup from the project root:

-1. Ensure that `.env.local` exists and is properly configured in `examples/getting-started` and `examples/preview`.
+1. Ensure that `.env.local` exists and is correctly configured in `examples/getting-started` and `examples/preview`.
 2. `npm run bootstrap`
 3. `npm run dev`